AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Serial to UDP bridge.
 -----

-To use wirelessly with livetime you must use a third party application to a bridge vitural serial port with the UDP connection to the time.
+To use this wirelessly with livetime you must use a third party application to a bridge vitural serial port with the UDP connection to the timer.
+The native ethernet TCP mode does not work at the moment.
 You can use this free application https://www.netburner.com/download/virtual-comm-port-driver-windows-xp-10/?fbclid=IwAR2W9V_YzjuP5_u9U-nJx1x38beFWNR0eRI59QOyYO_-NSePmTnW14kk7yA

 Configure it like this: